Globalshift Limited - copyright © 2009 to 2020; All rights reserved.

 The islands have a mix of origins.
 The islands of Malaita, Ulawa, and northern Santa Isabel are volcanoes above hotspots in the mantle.
 The islands of Choiseul and Guadalcanal are the surface expression of a mid- oceanic ridge.

-The oblique collision between the Pacific and Australian plates has resulted in the formation of complex intra- and back-arc basins with 2 stages of arc growth having occurred.
+The oblique collision between the Pacific and Australian plates has resulted in the formation of complex intra- and back-arc basins.
+Two stages of arc growth have occurred.
 The first ran from the Eocene to Early Miocene, the second from the Late Miocene to the present day.